segmentio/segment-docs/src/unify/data-graph/setup-guides/databricks-setup.md

 1. Navigate to **Unify > Data Graph**.
 This should be a Unify space with Profiles Sync already set up.
 2. Click Connect warehouse.
 3. Select Databricks as your warehouse type.
 4. Enter your warehouse credentials.
-Segment requires the following settings to connect to your Databricks warehouse.
 You can find these details in your Databricks workspace by navigating to **SQL Warehouse > Connection details**.
+Segment requires the following settings to connect to your Databricks warehouse:
 - **Hostname**: The address of your Databricks server
 - **Http Path**: The address of your Databricks compute resources
 - **Port**: The port used to connect to your Databricks warehouse.
-The default port is 443, but your port might be different.
+The default port is 443, but your port might be different
 - **Catalog**: The catalog you designated in [Step 2](#step-2-create-a-catalog-for-segment-to-store-checkpoint-tables)
 - **Service principal client ID**: The client ID used to access to your Databricks warehouse
 - **OAuth secret**: The OAuth secret used to connect to your Databricks warehouse